-Prior to the formation of new Canada-wide policy for digital broadcasting, it is accepted that there is now no longer one simple solution.
-As the CAB argue in their submission:

-It is simply not realistic to assume that a successful digital transition will be no more than the replacement of the existing business with minor additions and adjustments.
-Nor does digital transition necessarily mean the destruction of the old business and the creation of a new one.31 but one which is as likely to include variants of the Eureka 147 system, as well options for IBOC, Internet distribution and technologies for distribution to hand-held mobile devices.
+In advance of the formation of a new Canada-wide policy for digital broadcasting, broadcasters accept that there is unlikely to be one single approach to a digital transition.
+As argued by the CAB: 'It is simply not realistic to assume that a successful digital transition will be no more than the replacement of the existing business with minor additions and adjustments.
+Nor does digital transition necessarily mean the destruction of the old business and the creation of a new one' (CAB, 2006).
+A successful transition to digital in the Canadian context will be based, the CAB argue, on a 'good value proposition' that includes new content, affordable receivers, promotion, and competitive technical features.
+It will continue to include DAB as part of the equation but one which is as likely to include variants of the Eureka-147 system, as well options for IBOC, Internet distribution and technologies for distribution to hand-held mobile devices.